OceanSprint/oceansprint.org/docs/activities.md

 A night under the stars with a bonfire in the middle of a vulcano.

-We'll organize the transportation and each participants brings their own food&drinks.
+We'll go for dinner near the venue, then organize the transportation and each participants brings their own drinks&snacks.

 ## Recommended